Seagate/cortx-s3server/docs/notes.md

 python3.6 req_timelines.py -p 191874 13 -e 1
 ```

+where 191874 is a pid of the s3server instance, 13 is a request id that should be visualized,
+1 is a number of lines that should be displayed.
+Each line is logical level of requet processing,
+e.g. s3server, clovis, dix, fom, etc

+pid and request id could be found in m0play.db file - result of the convertion of text addb files to database.
+`sqlite3` utility can be used to analize the database with help of SQL requests.

 - it is possible to use GNUPlot to draw timelines.
 Example `cortx-experiments/S3/addb-low-write-256kb`